w3f/polkadot-wiki/docs/learn/how-to/parity-signer-restore-account.md

 ![](../../assets/how-to/65010269123.png)

-Your account should now be successfully restored!
+Your account should now be successfully restored.

 * * *